Hi. How can we help?

 If you have more than one store or location, then the average cost may differ between the inventory item’s details section and the Inventory asset report.
 From the main menu in Retail POS, go to Inventory > Item search and select the item.
 The average cost shown in the Stock section is the average cost of the item for all locations.

-In the following example, one location is selected so it shows a different average cost than it does in the previous above, which includes all locations.
+In the following example, one location is selected.
+It shows a different average cost than it does in the previous example, which includes all locations.
 Also, note the in-stock amount differs under the Remaining heading.

-Another consideration is that one store may have a different cost for the same item than another store, which is often the case.
-The item’s cost can fluctuate depending on the vendor’s pricing, which obviously affects the average cost over time.
+Another consideration is that one store may have a different cost for the same item than another store.
+The item’s cost can fluctuate depending on the vendor’s pricing, which affects the average cost over time.

 Was this article helpful?